Dunedin Hospital: Rebuild

+Sixth Labour Government, 2017–2023

 During the 2017 New Zealand general election, the opposition Labour Party campaigned on commencing the rebuilding of the Dunedin Public Hospital before the 2020 New Zealand general election and completing the rebuild before the 2027 timeframe claimed by the-then National-led government.
 Ultimately, the Labour coalition government failed to deliver this campaign promise by 2020 and pushed back the completion date to 2029.

 Parts of the hospital are significantly dated, especially the Clinical Services Block (erected 1965) which was constructed with asbestos, as was standard construction practice at the time.
 The Clinical Services Block has also had significant maintenance issues, such as asbestos and leaks in the roof which allowed rain water to seep into the main operating theatres during a storm.
 As a result of these and other issues, a significant rebuild project is underway for the reconstruction of the entire hospital, headed by Pete Hodgson, at an estimated cost of $1.2 to 1.6 billion.
 It is estimated to be completed by 2028.

 On 4 May 2018, Health Minister David Clark announced that the Government would be building a new public hospital on the site of the former Cadbury factory site and a neighbouring block that included the building occupied by Work and Income.
 The construction project is estimated to cost NZ$1.4 billion, would involve around a thousand workers, and is expected to finish by 2026.
 Clark confirmed that the Government had purchased the former Cadbury factory site from Mondelez for an undisclosed sum.
-While the Government has ruled out private-public partnership, Clark has told Stuff that the Government has not ruled out Iwi investment.
+While the Government has ruled out private-public partnership, Clark has told Stuff that the Government has not ruled out iwi investment.

 In September 2022, the Otago Daily Times reported that the budgetary concerns had led the Ministry of Health to consider reducing the new hospital's capacity including reducing the number and size of beds, operating theatres, and wards.
 The hospital's budget had increased from NZ$1.2 billion to NZ$1.47 billion due to inflation and the rising costs of building materials.
 In response, National List MP Michael Woodhouse expressed outrage that the Government was considering reducing the number of beds and services.
 In late October 2022, a report by Te Whatu Ora Southern expressed concern that efforts to trim NZ$100 million from the hospital rebuilding budget could pose a "reputational, operational and clinical risk" to the public hospital.